Tracey Ullman's Show

 Tracey Ullman's Show is a British sketch comedy television series starring Tracey Ullman.
 Tracey Ullman's Show premiered on BBC One on 11 January 2016.
 The programme marks her first project for the broadcaster in over thirty years, and her first original project for British television in twenty-two years.

 The BBC announced that the programme had been recommissioned for a second series on 5 March 2016.
 Following a "best bits" Christmas special in December 2016, the show's second series premiered on 3 February 2017.
-It comprises 6 episodes.
+It comprises six episodes.

-On 26 May 2017, the BBC announced that it had ordered a new topical half hour Tracey Ullman special, Tracey Breaks the News for BBC One.
+On 26 May 2017, the BBC announced that it had ordered a new topical half hour Tracey Ullman special, Tracey Breaks the News, for BBC One.
 The show is inspired by the 2017 United Kingdom general election and aired on 23 June 2017.
-After the success of the 2017 Tracey Breaks the News special, the BBC officially commissioned a series, subsequently replacing Tracey Ullman's Show.
+After the success of the 2017 special, the BBC officially commissioned a series, subsequently replacing Tracey Ullman's Show.

 On 30 August, HBO announced that Tracey Ullman's Show would return for a third series starting 28 September 2018.
 The third series utilises material produced for Tracey Breaks the News.
 Furthermore, the aforementioned show has been recut and sold internationally under the Tracey Ullman's Show banner.

 Premise

 Each episode offers a glimpse of British life from dusk to dawn for many of its inhabitants (the everyday and the very famous).
 Locals, tourists, even those smuggling themselves into the country, are included.
 A typical episode consists of sketches ranging from one to three minutes with one sketch's storyline acting as the spine of the episode.
 Each episode features an original song penned by Ullman and composer Richard Thomas (Jerry Springer: The Opera).

-For series 3, the show shifted away from its "a day in the life" premise to a more topical format, with impersonations of world leaders became the show's main focus.
+For series 3, the show shifts away from its "a day in the life" premise to a more topical format, with impersonations of world leaders becoming the central focus.